PedroMartelleto/PedroMartelleto/README.md

 I'm a CS student passionate about building projects with technology and seeing them work in the real-world.
 I've been programming for more than 8 years and have always loved to see how the seemingly simple logic of programs can bring so many complex ideas to light.

-Click the arrow for a preview of each project!
+Click the arrows below for a preview of each project!

 ### Project Highlights